mwini66/vocal-arranger/frontend/README.md

 # Vocal Arranger Frontend

 ## Overview
 This is the frontend for the Vocal Arranger project.
-It provides a modern web UI for uploading, aligning, and arranging vocal and instrumental tracks.
+It provides a modern web UI for uploading vocal tracks, visualizing Whisper-based speech segments, and re-arranging segments into new compositions.

 ## Tech Stack
 - Next.js (React)